olson-sean-k/nym/README.md

 ## From-Patterns

 From-patterns match source files to actuate using Unix-like globs.
-These globs **always** use forward slash `/` as a path separator and completely disallow back slash `\` literals.
+These globs resemble literal paths, but additionally support wildcards, character classes, and alternatives that can be matched against paths on the file system.

+Forward slash `/` is **always** the path separator in globs and back slashes `\` are forbidden (back slash is used for escape sequences, but the literal sequence `\\` is not supported).
 Separators are normalized across platforms; glob patterns can match paths on Windows, for example.

-Note that on Windows complex UNC paths or paths with other prefixes can be used via the `--tree`/`-C` option.
+On Windows, UNC paths or paths with other prefixes can be used via the `--tree`/`-C` option.
 For example, the following command copies all files from the UNC share path `\\server\share\src`.

 ```shell
 nym copy --tree=\\server\share 'src/**' 'C:\\backup\\{#1}'
 ```

-Globs resemble literal paths, but additionally support wildcards, character classes, and alternatives.

 ### Wildcards